matthew-brett/nb2plots/doc/worked_example.rst

 the ReST document to clean up some differences between the notebook code cells and doctest blocks in Nbplot directives.

-Now let us say that you would like to make this page available to your users as Jupyter notebooks and / or a Python code file.
-To do this, add the following directive to the end of your page (or wherever you like):
+Now let's say that I would like to make this page available to my users as Jupyter notebooks and / or a Python code file.
+To do this, I add the following directive to the end of my page (or wherever I like):

 .. code-block:: rest